JaspreetKhela/pycityschools-challenge/README.md

 ### New Top Five Schools
 ![new_top_schools](https://user-images.githubusercontent.com/80941606/191837482-8f33a9e2-6136-4f33-ac90-f44066a1b889.png)

-**Figure 3**: These are the top schools summary determined from the old and new analysis scripts.
+**Figure 3**: These are the top five schools summary determined from the old and new analysis scripts.

 _____

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
   * By removing the ninth-grade math and reading scores from Thomas High School, the high school's performance slightly increased in the new analysis.
-However, it retained its second-place ranking amongst the top five schools.
+However, it retained its second-place ranking amongst the top five schools in the school's district.

 _____